Louis Fleeming Jenkin

 Captain Louis Fleeming Jenkin, Military Cross & Bar, (22 August 1895 – 11 September 1917) was a First World War flying ace credited with 22 victories.

 Early life and service

 Jenkin was born in London, England, on 22 August 1895 to Austin Fleeming Jenkin and Betty Jenkin.
-He originally served with the 9th Battalion, Loyal North Lancashire Fusiliers.
-In the opening days of the First World War, on 24 September 1914, he was commissioned as a Temporary Second Lieutenant in that unit.
+He originally served with the 9th (Service) Battalion of the Loyal Regiment (North Lancashire).
+In the opening days of the First World War, on 24 September 1914, he was commissioned as a temporary second lieutenant in that unit.

 Royal Flying Corps

 Jenkin transferred to the Royal Flying Corps on 19 April 1917.
 He was posted to No. 1 Squadron on 15 May 1917.
 The squadron had just equipped for fighter operations with Nieuport 17s in February.

 On 23 May, Jenkin scored his initial victory.
 In less than a month, he was an ace, winning his fifth triumph on 8 June.
 By the end of June, his tally stood at 11.
 He nearly doubled that in July, ending the month with 20 victories.
 He was given command of a flight on 31 July, and promoted to temporary captain.
 He was awarded the Military Cross on 16 August 1917, the citation read:

 He had no further victories until early September, when he drove down enemy planes a week apart, on the 4th and 11th.
 He was shot down later in the day on the 11th, after his morning victory, by Otto Schmidt of Jasta 29.
 The award of Bar to his MC was announced on 17 September, the citation read:

 A final summary of his victories is two enemy airplanes destroyed on fire; six others destroyed singlehanded; two destroyed in cooperation with another pilot; twelve driven down out of control.
 He is commemorated on the Arras Flying Memorial.